maplibre/maplibre-native/platform/node/DEVELOPING.md

 ## Merging your pull request

-To clean up your pull request and prepare it for merging, update your local `master` branch, then run `git rebase -i master` from your pull request branch to squash/fixup commits as needed.
-When your work is ready to be merged, you can run `git merge --ff-only YOUR_BRANCH` from `master` or click the green merge button in the GitHub UI, which will automatically squash your branch down into a single commit before merging it.
+To clean up your pull request and prepare it for merging, update your local `main` branch, then run `git rebase -i main` from your pull request branch to squash/fixup commits as needed.
+When your work is ready to be merged, you can run `git merge --ff-only YOUR_BRANCH` from `main` or click the green merge button in the GitHub UI, which will automatically squash your branch down into a single commit before merging it.

 ## Publishing